 Choose the Right Duvet Cover Fabric

 We take great care in crafting high-quality bedding that meets standards of ethical and environmental responsibility.
-If you’re looking for an eco-friendly duvet cover option, consider organic cotton or sustainable TENCEL™ Lyocell.
+If you’re looking for an eco-friendly option, consider pairing your insert with an organic cotton or sustainable TENCEL™ Lyocell duvet cover.

 Whether your bed is the focal point of your room or you prefer to let your decorative accents shine, a duvet cover should coordinate with the other elements in your space.
-Our duvet covers are sold individually and in sets with matching pillow shams—choose from versatile neutrals, vibrant solids, elegant patterns, and seasonal designs—so you can create a cohesive bedding look or mix and match layers to your heart’s content.
+Our duvet covers are sold individually and in sets with matching pillow shams, so you can create a cohesive bedding look or mix and match layers to your heart’s content.

-Choosing a duvet cover or insert is as simple as selecting any other bedding—once you know what to look for.
-For more bedding tips and tricks, explore our Inspiration Guide.
+Once you know what to look for, choosing a duvet insert or cover is as simple as selecting any other bedding.
+For more bedding tips and tricks, explore our other Guides.